SumitDutta007/DebugIt/README.md

 <h1>Scope and Improvements</h1> <h3>(since nothing is perfect in this world!)</h3>

 Running along with classes and exams approaching and the time constraint , I did my best but there are still things that can be done :
-* Use `JSON` to store the name , score , class in `localStorage` as a Leaderboard tablet.
+* Use api to fetch more questions for different classes/levels and for different subjects .
 * Add various classes for kids studying in different classes along with other subjects added too .